pjtunstall/stock-exchange-sim/README.md

 - Parallel

 A SERIAL schedule generation scheme with N tasks takes N steps.
 One task is chosen, at each step, from the set of available tasks and moved to the set of completed tasks.
-(A task is available if it is the direct the successor to a completed task, and current resources suffice to perform it.)
+(A task is available if it's the direct the successor to a completed task, and current resources suffice to perform it.)
 If multiple tasks are available, one is chosen according to the priority rule.
 If several have equal priority, the one with the lowest activity number is selected.

 A PARALLEL schedule generation scheme with N tasks takes at most N steps.
 At each step, we schedule zero or more activities.
 Tasks are partitioned into completed, in progress, and available.
 The schedule time associated with a step is calculated as the earliest completion time of the tasks that were in progress during the previous step.
 Tasks whose finish time is equal to the schedule time are moved from the set of tasks in progress to the set of completed tasks.
 This may make other tasks available.
 As long as tasks are available, they're chosen one by one, in order as in a serial scheme, and started at the current schedule time, then we move on to the next step.
 The algorithm terminates when all tasks are completed or in progress.